NEUDitao/SoftwareDevF19-PreCodeSwap/C/traversal.md

 ---

-You should create an interface representing a `Labyrinth` which supports the following three methods:
+You should create an interface representing a `labyrinth.Labyrinth` which supports the following three methods:

-- `createLabyrinth`, which creates a Labyrinth with named `Node`s and returns the `Labyrinth` created.
+- `createLabyrinth`, which creates a labyrinth.Labyrinth with named `Node`s and returns the `labyrinth.Labyrinth` created.
-- `addToken`, which adds a colored `Token` to a `Node` of a specified name within a `Labyrinth` and returns the updated `Labyrinth`.
+- `addToken`, which adds a colored `Token` to a `Node` of a specified name within a `labyrinth.Labyrinth` and returns the updated `labyrinth.Labyrinth`.
-- `canReach`, which determines if some colored token can reach some named `Node` by following the `Edge`s within a particular `Labyrinth`, returning `true` if possible and `false` otherwise.
+- `canReach`, which determines if some colored token can reach some named `Node` by following the `Edge`s within a particular `labyrinth.Labyrinth`, returning `true` if possible and `false` otherwise.